Facing a tricky problem in your life?

 Need help finding a solution?

-Problem-solving may have a number of benefits, including:
+Problem-solving may have a number of additional benefits, including:

 Better functioning at work or school

 More satisfying relationships with friends, family and co-workers